gavinmcfarland/str/README.md

 Str is a template literal tag function that makes it easy to build up strings while ignoring unnecessary indents.

+> [!NOTE]
+> This package has not been published yet and is a work in progress.

 ## Usage

 ### Appending block strings